enricovian/GraphSAGE/README.md

 To run the model on a new dataset, you need to make data files in the format described above.
 To run random walks for the unsupervised model and to generate the <prefix>-walks.txt file) you can use the `run_walks` function in `graphsage.utils`.

+#### Sampler variants
+The --sampler flag allows the user to specify how to sample a node neighborhood:
+* uniform -- simple uniform sample among the adjacent nodes
+* label_assisted -- it samples from both structural neighbors and nodes with the same label (when present) based on the ratio specified by the --topology_label_ratio flag

 #### Model variants
 The user must also specify a --model, the variants of which are described in detail in the paper: